sjentsch/lsjDocs/Ch06/Ch06_DataHandling.rst

 chapter is to provide a basic introduction to these pragmatic topics.
-Although the chapter is motivated by the kinds of practical issues that arise when manipulating real data, I will stick with the practice that I have adopted through most of the book and rely on very small, toy data sets that illustrate the underlying issue.
+Although the chapter is motivated by the kinds of practical issues that arise when manipulating real data, I will stick with the practice that I have adopted throughout most of the book and rely on very small, toy data sets that illustrate the underlying issue.
 Because this chapter is essentially a collection of techniques and does not tell a single coherent story, it may be useful to start with a list of topics: